 Phil would later say of the attack, “We weren’t too surprised by the attack.
 When we were in Honolulu on the way over, the people there knew it was coming.”

-When the initial attack was over, Phil watched as the wounded were taken in open trucks to the hospital.
-Arms and legs hung dangling from the sides of the truck over the sideboards.
+When the Japanese were finished, there was not much left of the airfield.
+The soldiers watched as the dead, dying, and wounded were hauled to the hospital on bomb racks, trucks, and anything that could carry the wounded was in use.
+When the hospital filled, they watched the medics place the wounded under the building.
+Many of these men had their arms and legs missing.
 It seemed to him that the trucks carried “load after load” of wounded men.
 When the hospital filled, they watched the medics place the wounded under the building.
 Many of these men had their arms and legs missing.

 The next day, Phil walked around Clark Field to look at the damage.
 In his opinion, there were hundreds of dead.
-Some were pilots who had been caught asleep, because they had flown night missions, in their tents during the first attack.
-Others were pilots who had been killed attempting to get to their planes.
+Some were pilots who had been caught asleep in their tents during the attack because they had flown night missions.
+Others were pilots who had been killed attempting to get to their planes to get them off the ground.
+The tanks were still at the southern end of the airfield when a second air raid took place on the 10th.
+This time the bombs fell among the tanks of the battalion at the southern end of the airfield wounding some men.

 One day, Phil had to drive to the supply depot to pick up gas and ammunition.
 On one of these trips, Phil and Pvt.
 Ralph Madison were attacked by Japanese fighters.
 The two men ran from the truck into someone’s backyard where there was a bomb shelter.
 When the attack was over, the two soldiers returned to the truck and drove to the supply depot.
 When they reached the depot, they discovered the Japanese had destroyed it during the attack.